Setting up a new group on the Hub

 Linking GlassFrog Circles to Hub Groups

-If you find a GlassFrog circle that is not linked to a Hub organisation, click on it to show this screen:
+If you find a GlassFrog circle there that is not linked to a Hub Group, but you think it should be, you can click on it to show this screen:

-If this group already exists on the Hub then you can link the GlassFrog circle to the Hub organisation by clicking the Link button on the organisation.
+If this group already exists on the Hub then you can link the GlassFrog circle to the Hub Group by clicking the Link button on the Circle.
 For instance, I might click the Link button in Migration Team if the Migration Team was actually Digital Discussions (which it is).

 Note that you can still navigate round the structure, for example if your GlassFrog circle is a grandchild of your Hub group.
 In the rare cases where a group isn’t even in the same region, you can even navigate up via UK Rebel Hive, and down again to the other region to find the relevant Hub group.

-It is not possible to link 2 GlassFrog circles to the same Hub organisation (sorry, Midlands, but you can’t link both East and West Midlands to the Midlands Hub region).
+It is not possible to link 2 GlassFrog circles to the same Hub Group (sorry, Midlands, but you can’t link both East and West Midlands to the Midlands Hub region).

-If there is no group already on the Hub then click 'Create a brand new Organisation'.
-This will take you to the new organisation screen with the GlassFrog data already filled in.
+If there is no group already on the Hub then click 'Create a new Hub Group linked to this circle'.
+This will take you to the new Hub Group screen with the GlassFrog data already filled in.
 When you submit that form (with the complete box ticked), a Hub admin will pick it up and create it, it will be linked to the GlassFrog circle, and all the GlassFrog information will come across automatically.

 Unlinking if you make a mistake